olehmell/olehmell/README.md

-My name is Oleh and I'm Ful Stack Dev on blockchain startup [Subsocial](https://subsocial.network).
+My name is Oleh and I build a [Subsocial](https://subsocial.network) - web3 social protocol in Polkadot ecosystem.

-I'm a bachelor of Computer engineering, finished the Computer systems and networks education program.
-Now I'm studying for a master's degree in a field of Cybersecurity.

-Also I'm Former Lead Developer Student Club of the National Aviation University of Ukraine, and a Full Stack JS developer.
+I'm a master of Cybersecurity and bachelor of Computer engineering, Former Lead Developer Student Club of the National Aviation University of Ukraine.

-Now I am developing a [Subsocial](https://subsocial.network) (open platform for decentralized social networks and marketplaces on Substrate blockchain framework) and [SubId](https://sub.id) (wallet info for your favorite Dotsama cryptocurrencies).

-I also manage and develop the "Digital University" system at my university and other projects of interest to me (all can be viewed on GitHub).
-I like looking for solutions and creating new products, but I hate writing HTML and CSS :)

-I love mentoring young programmers and sharing my experience and learning from them too.
+I am a blockchain enthusiast and want to become a blockchain scientist in the future.
+I like looking for solutions and creating new products, mentoring young programmers and sharing my experience.

+Also I am adviser in University digital student team that try to add digitalisation in universities

 [![Oleh Mell's GitHub stats](https://github-readme-stats.vercel.app/api?username=olehmell&theme=ligth&show_icons=true&count_private=true&hide_title=true)](https://github.com/olehmell/olehmell)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=olehmell&layout=compact&theme=ligth)](https://github.com/olehmell?tab=repositories)